csvsort¶

 Limit CSV dialect sniffing to the specified number of

 bytes.
-Specify "0" to disable sniffing.
+Specify "0" to disable sniffing entirely, or

--I, --no-inference Disable type inference when parsing the input.
+-I, --no-inference Disable type inference (and --locale, --date-format,

 See also: Arguments common to all tools.